MohammedAK1991/Qoala_assignment/README.md

 Builds the app for production to a `dist` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!